Skip to main content

 cd scalardb-samples/scalardb-analytics-spark-sample

-Set up the sample underlying databases in ScalarDB
+Step 2: Set up the sample databases

 docker compose up -d --wait